 The undergraduate accounting major provides students with an educational foundation appropriate for the pursuit of advanced education and professional careers in accounting and related areas of business and government.
 Undergraduate accounting majors participate in innovative programs designed to develop technical, analytical, communication, interpersonal, and lifelong learning skills.

-For more information and additional student resources, visit the School of Accounting web page.
+For more information and additional student resources, visit the School of Accounting's Department web page.

 Which Undergraduate Accounting Program Is Right For Me?

 Two undergraduate degree programs in accounting are available.
 In addition, students may earn undergraduate honors by completing the requirements of the Accounting Scholars Program.

 Bachelors in Business Administration (BBA).

 BBA students complete the requirements of the School of Accounting in addition to the core business courses taken by all majors in the College of Business.

 BS students complete all BBA requirements plus six credits of math or statistics courses beyond the calculus and statistics required in the Pre-Business foundation courses (e.g., MAC 2311, MAC 2312, STA 3163, ECO 4421, ECO 4422, ECO 4401, ECO 4402, PHI 2102, etc.).

 - Prior to beginning upper-division accounting coursework (3000-level and above), students must complete the Accounting Competency Exam.

 - The Undergraduate Course Flowchart is a resource for identifying and planning undergraduate accounting coursework.